Take a look of the analogy

 and bad complexion.
 Similarly, the China market has its risks and dangers.

-The China market may be progressing at a two-digit growth since 2003, many
+The China market may be progressing at an average 9% growth since 2003, many

 investors actually failed and loss their assets in the China market.